This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Those who need to follow a clearly defined eating plan may find the diet challenging.
 However, this is more than made up for, in my opinion, as you won’t need to measure or weigh your food or count calories.

-The best way to get started is to begin basing your meals around lean proteins, whole grains, fruits, vegetables, and healthy fats.
+The best way to start is to begin basing your meals around lean proteins, whole grains, fruits, vegetables, and healthy fats.
 The best proteins for this diet are lean meats, turkey, chicken, pork, and fish.
 White fish is good, as is fatty fish such as mackerel, tuna, and salmon.

 Good whole grain sources include oats, brown rice, quinoa, and farro.
 Making these a part of every meal will help to stabilize your blood pressure.
 Good fats include extra virgin olive oil, avocados, and nut butter of any kind.